 Prior to publishing plan offerings, an issuer must also enter into an Electronic Data Interchange (EDI) Trading Partner Agreement and one or more EDI interfaces will need to be tested between the issuer and WAHBE.
-These steps ensure that the issuer and WAHBE will be able to communicate enrollment data.
+These steps ensure that the issuer and WAHBE will be able to communicate enrollment data

 Issuers who rely primarily on third-party vendors for communication of enrollment data are required to coordinate with WAHBE when there is a change in vendors.
+Issuers are responsible for ensuring their vendors conform to the EDI Trading Partner Agreement.